biojs/edu/series/101/30_modularity.md

 estimated-time: 15
 ---

-This is a short 5 minutes tutorial on the basics of using and reusing BioJS components.
+This is a short tutorial on the basics of using and reusing BioJS components -- it should take you about 5 minutes to complete.

 1) Install node & npm
 -------------------------